 My philosophy is based on the premise that the best leadership is accomplished through behavior.
 This is where trust is gained or lost.
 My behavior matches my words and my words match my behavior.
 I lead with empathy; listening attentively, seeking to understand, and fully leveraging the experiences and talents of others.
 I lead with flexibility, knowing that situations change, people change, and learning promotes growth.

-Currently, as the Associate Dean of the College of the Arts, I work as collaborator, advocate, mentor, innovator, researcher, and artist; playing many different roles at once.
+Currently, as Dean of the College of Fine Arts at Wichita State University, I work as collaborator, advocate, mentor, innovator, researcher, and artist; playing many different roles at once.
 As such, the ideal work environment is based on collaboration.

 I strive to encourage teamwork and cooperation among staff and faculty.
 I promote open communication, idea-sharing, and positive risk taking to spark an innovative and energetic team.
 I also maintain an open door policy, serve as a liaison to upper administration, and facilitate communication between different parties as needed.
 As a goal-driven and team-oriented leader, I make certain that all of my staff members, including faculty, fellow administrators, and support staff, know how valuable they are to the success of our academic institution and its mission.

 This administrative collaboration raises the awareness about artists and other academicians using technology and materials to explore new forms of creative expression and to increase communication between these fields.
 This kind of cooperation becomes a synthesis of intellectual ingenuity and artistic invention to advance each discipline’s strategic interests.